TFRank: Think-Free Reasoning Enables Practical Pointwise LLM Ranking: Introduction

 To address this challenge, we propose a novel training and inference pipeline for \emph{pointwise} ranking that balances efficiency and performance with small-scale LLMs.
 In the training phase, we adopt a multi-task strategy that integrates pointwise, pairwise, and listwise supervision with fine-grained relevance labels and CoT signals, enabling the model to learn nuanced and precise scoring.
 To further strengthen the model's capability, we incorporate an optional GRPO~\cite{shao2024deepseekmath} training for advanced reasoning optimization.
 At inference, a ``think-mode switch'' and pointwise output constraints prompt the model to generate direct relevance scores for each query--document pair, fully bypassing explicit reasoning generation.

 Experiments on the reasoning-intensive BRIGHT benchmark reveal a striking finding: our ``Think-Free'' inference mode, which omits explicit reasoning chains, not only dramatically improves efficiency but also surpasses the ranking performance of the full-reasoning mode.
 We term this phenomenon \textbf{``Think-Free" Reasoning} and name our model \textbf{TFRank} accordingly.
 This suggests the model internalizes its reasoning abilities via multi-task training, enabling it to produce high-quality judgments directly.
-The efficacy of TFRank is particularly pronounced on smaller models: for instance, our 1.7B TFRank model outperforms 7B-parameter baselines on BRIGHT, models over four times its size.
+The efficacy of TFRank is particularly pronounced on smaller models: for instance, our 1.7B TFRank model competes with 7B-parameter baselines on BRIGHT, models over four times its size.
 Moreover, on the general BEIR benchmark, TFRank maintains comparable performance to existing methods while offering substantial efficiency gains.
 Thus, TFRank provides a validated and efficient pathway for building a new generation of ranking systems that combine state-of-the-art reasoning capabilities with production-level feasibility.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose \textbf{TFRank}, a novel and efficient framework that enables small-scale LLMs to perform reasoning-intensive ranking by internalizing reasoning patterns through multi-task training. \item We identify the \textbf{``Think-Free'' Reasoning} phenomenon, where suppressing explicit reasoning chains at inference leads to both superior ranking accuracy and dramatic efficiency gains. \item Our experiments demonstrate that TFRank achieves promising results on the BRIGHT benchmark, with a 1.7B model outperforming 7B baselines, proving its practical viability for production systems. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We propose \textbf{TFRank}\footnote{We have open-sourced our code and data at: \url{https://github.com/JOHNNY-fans/TFRank}}, a novel and efficient framework that enables small-scale LLMs to perform reasoning-intensive ranking by internalizing reasoning patterns through multi-task training. \item We identify the \textbf{``Think-Free'' Reasoning} phenomenon, where suppressing explicit reasoning chains at inference leads to both superior ranking accuracy and dramatic efficiency gains. \item Our experiments demonstrate that TFRank achieves promising results on the BRIGHT benchmark, with a 1.7B model competing with 7B baselines, proving its practical viability for production systems. \end{itemize}